 Author of four murder mystery series, featuring Den Cooper, Devon police detective, Drew Slocombe, Undertaker; Thea Osborne, house sitter in the Cotswolds and now Persimmon Brown, Lake District florist.
 Also "ghost writer" of the novels based on the ITV series Rosemary and Thyme.

-The Coniston Case is due to be published in July 2014.
+The Coniston Case is now available.
 Simmy and her assistant Melanie are struggling to meet all the Valentine's Day orders for bouquets of red roses.
 It comes as a shock to realise that not every floral offering is well intentioned... a number of mischievous anonymous orders are causing considerable complications.

 The Indifference of Tumbleweed by Rebecca Tope

 A self-published ebook, available from all outlets, price £2.99 or thereabouts.
 This is the historical novel I wrote as a result of a trip across the western states, featuring Oregon Trail migrants of 1846.
 It is a coming-of-age story, primarily, and is the first of a trilogy.

 A NEW PRAXIS TITLE.

 NEBO THE NAILER by Sabine Baring-Gould.
 Nail-making in the Midlands was a major industry from the 17th to the 19th centuries.
 Then industrialisation threw the hand-made nails into jeopardy.
 This is a novel that shows the transitions and social disruptions that ensued, centred on romantic entanglements between two very different classes. £6.50.
 Available direct from Praxis Books.